Terminating an Employed Physician

 In the case of an employed physician, there is often some form of employment contract in place.
 It is a good practice to employ doctors pursuant to a comprehensive written contract.
 If one exists, review the document thoroughly before taking action, focusing obviously on the termination clause, but not ignoring other crucial provisions.
 Look first at the term of the agreement and the requirements for ending it prematurely.
 For example, the contract may contain a two-year commitment and provisions for early termination under specific circumstances and with a particular form of notice.
 The specific language contained in the agreement is, of course, critical.

-Contracts may provide for early termination “at will” (without cause) or “for cause.”
+Contracts may provide for early termination “at-will” (without cause) or “for the cause.”
 Often there are separate provisions that allow termination without cause under specific circumstances, and others that permit termination for cause (with “cause” being defined in the agreement).
 Generally, a “without cause” termination provision will require, at a minimum, a specified notice period or will state that the provision may only be exercised within particular time periods.